 Art song is a featured genre on this recital series, but programs also often include opera, musical theatre, and electronics.
-So far, Crossing Borders has given 12 world premières and has given composers and works countless Canadian/American/Colombian premières.
+So far, Crossing Borders has given 16 world premières and has given composers and works countless Canadian/American/Colombian premières.
 Among those world premières are works by Bob Bauer, Leila Lustig, Saman Shahi, Anthony T. Marasco, Anna Höstman, Rodney Sharman, Jessie Rivest, Rosśa Crean, Alondra Vega-Zaldivar, Leo Herrera, Mario Gómez-Vignes, Chris Hutching, Chia Yin Wu, Elisha Denburg, and Claire Harris.

-One of the cycles that Crossing Borders commissioned and premièred 2018, Breathing in the Shadows (Saman Shahi) will be released on a commercial album later in 2020 on Leaf Music’s label with support from Toronto Arts Council, Ontario Arts Council, and Canada Council for the Arts.
+One of the cycles that Crossing Borders commissioned and premièred 2018, Breathing in the Shadows (Saman Shahi) was released on a commercial album in September 2020 on Leaf Music’s label, with support from Toronto Arts Council, Ontario Arts Council, and Canada Council for the Arts.
 It has recently earned Saman Shahi a JUNO nomination for Classical Composition of the Year (2022).
 Elisha Denburg’s Durme, Durme: Four Ladino Folk Songs was released February 3, 2023.